abrasive/shairport/README.md

 ------
 Shairport 2.0 is working on Raspberry Pi with Raspian and OpenWrt, and it runs on a Linksys NSLU2 using OpenWrt.
 It also works on a standard Ubuntu laptop.
 It works well with built-in audio and with a variety of USB-connected Amplifiers and DACs, including a cheapo USB "3D Sound" dongle, a first generation iMic and a Topping TP30 amplifier with a USB DAC input.

 Shairport 2.0 compiles and runs pretty well on the built-in sound card of a Raspberry Pi model B under Raspian.
 Due to the limitations of the sound card, you wouldn't mistake the output for HiFi, but it's really not too shabby.
+You should set the latency to about 98500 for the built-in soundcard.
 USB-connected sound cards work well, so long as the wired Ethernet  port is not in use -- WiFi is fine if the network is not too busy.
 However, driving any USB-based audio output device is glitchy if you are using Ethernet at the same time or if you're on a busy WiFi network.
 It works, but it's very glitchy.
 This seems to be due to a known problem -- see http://www.raspberrypi.org/forums/viewtopic.php?t=23544 -- and it will hopefully be fixed in a forthcoming update to Raspian.
 Shairport 2.0 runs well on the same hardware using OpenWrt in place of Raspian and then it works properly with both Ethernet and WiFi.